 This fast growth allows the fish to reach sexual maturity faster and ensure their population thrives.
 Males will mature more quickly than females and mature at a smaller size.
 Males will grow 16 to 18 inches within one to two years while females will be 20 to 22 inches in a two to three year time period.

 The growth rate of northern pike decreases after year three of the fish’s life.
 They are taking the next four years to grow a mere 12 inches from 25 to 37 inches.
 One thing to note about the growth rate of northern pike is their girth in relation to length.
 During the first years of exponential growth in length, most fish are rather skinny.
 As these fish age and the growth in length slows, you will notice a more significant increase in their overall size and weight.

-Wondering how big can a northern pike get?
 The Largest Northern Pike recorded was caught in 1986 by Lothar Louis on Greffern lake in West Germany.
 It took nearly 40 minutes for Lothar to bring in a 55 lb 1 oz fish.
 The previous world record and still North American record was caught in 1940 on Great Sacandaga Lake in New York by angler Peter Dubuc.
-The Northern Pike tipped the scales at 46 lbs 2 oz and measured 52.5” long.
+The world record Northern Pike length measured 52.5” long and tipped the scales at 46 lbs 2 oz.

 Use The Knowledge To Increase Your Catch

 Knowing the life stages of northern pike will help you as an angler to find larger fish on your local body of water.
 The first stages of life as an egg and sac fry are not of great importance from an angling standpoint.
 After about one month northern pike will be approximately the size of a finger, hence the term fingerling.
 This is a period of time where their first teeth are growing, and they start to become the predators we know them to be.
 The first year of life for most pike is spent in the warm marshy backwater where pike will need to eat 5-6 pounds of food for every pound of body weight gained.